ibbles/LearningUnrealEngine/Creating GUI widget.md

 The created Widget is often promoted to a variable.
 Next add it to the viewport.

+The default-created root of the Widget, a Canvas Panel, can be removed, making a new Widget component the new root.
+Do this when creating sub-Widgets, but keep the Canvas Panel when creating the Widget that will be added to the viewport.

 [[2020-08-10_20:32:35]] UMG
 [[2020-08-10_20:34:24]] Widget Blueprint